sdk-seven/runtime/README.md

 ## License

-All source code in this project is licensed under the Zlib license.\
+This project is licensed under the Zlib license.\
 See [LICENSE.txt](./LICENSE.txt) for more information.